 This led to the development of the "short-arm" nozzle in its current form.
 First we had to be sure that efficiency was unaffected - and it turned out there was strictly no difference between depositing the oil on the sprocket at 8 o'clock vs. 6 o'clock.

 At the same time we introduced the stainless steel bracket which allows perfect alignment and fine adjustment of the nozzle

-For further info, please see the FAQ and the pictures in the Gallery.
+For further info and example installations, please see the FAQ and the pictures in the Gallery.